 Before a virtual networking event, request a list of registered attendees.
-Review the list for attendees for those identified in your ‘BD 3’.
-Some virtual networking event administrators can assign attendees to virtual rooms, and can change the participants in each room throughout the event.
+Review the list of attendees for those identified in your ‘BD 3’.
+Some virtual networking event administrators can assign attendees to virtual rooms and can change the participants in each room throughout the event.
 Even so, you will not be able to control the pace at which you “move about” the room.
 The list can serve as a resource for attendee contact information, as virtual networking does not allow for the exchange of business cards.
 Further, you’ll have the contact information for those you met and those you didn’t!

 It can be intimidating to strike up a conversation with a stranger.
 Remind yourself that they may be just as nervous as you, that you might learn something new, and that there’s always the chance that you two will have business to share!
 Drinking water, tea, coffee, or decaf coffee for quick refreshment.

 After exchanging ‘BD 3’s with a new contact, you have the opportunity to learn more about them to gauge the quality of the connection.
 Ask them about the types of industries and geographic locations they serve.
 How long has their firm or business been operating?
 If their answers mirror how you’d answer, you’ve likely got the potential for a strong connection.

 When is the best time to follow up?
 If a new contact has a specific opportunity for you, the answer is as soon as possible.
 Otherwise, do not follow-up with someone until you’re ready to commit specific dates to reconnect.
 I like to request reconnections by email because I can add my availability to meet and it allows the recipient to respond when they’re able.